|

 regional climate models (RCMs) with multiple atmosphere-ocean general

-the Special Report on Emission Scenarios (SRES) produced by the
+Special Report on Emission Scenarios (SRES) over an area covering most

-kilometers.
-This program will include RCMs that were used in the European PRUDENCE program (HadRM3
+the RCMs is 50 kilometers.
+This program will include RCMs that were

-Forecasting (WRF).
+Weather Research and Forecasting model (WRF).

 for Atmospheric Research (NCAR) CCSM, the Canadian CGCM3 and the GFDL